 Scientific Foundations

 The success of angiosperms can be attributed to their efficient reproductive strategies and advanced vascular systems.
-Their flowers facilitate efficient pollination, and their fruits aid in seed dispersal, allowing them to colonize new habitats rapidly.
-The double fertilization process ensures that the developing embryo has an adequate supply of nutrients, increasing its chances of survival.
+So their flowers support efficient pollination, and their fruits aid in seed dispersal, allowing them to colonize new habitats rapidly.
+The double fertilization process ensures that the developing embryo has an adequate supply of nutrients, increasing its chances of survival Not complicated — just consistent..

 The evolution of vessel elements in the xylem tissue allows for more efficient water transport, supporting rapid growth and adaptation to diverse environments.
 Similarly, the presence of companion cells in the phloem enhances the efficiency of sugar transport, providing the energy needed for growth and reproduction.